 Category: Deck: Unlicensed

-The Clearwater is now accepting applications for the position of Cook for the 2024 season.
+The Clearwater is now accepting applications for the position of Cook for the 2025 season (Late March – mid-November).
 The Cook is responsible for planning and serving three well-balanced meals per day for all crew.
-Meals must be planned within budget limitations and time constraints, taking into account special dietary needs with a preference for local and sustainable food.
+Meals must be planned within budget limitations and time constraints, taking into account special dietary needs and a preference for local and sustainable food.
 The Cook maintains adequate provisions including propane supplies.
 They work closely with the Captain and Mate on meal scheduling and provisioning.
 The galley equipment and cooking utensils must be properly cleaned and maintained and the galley properly stowed.
 The Cook is expected to participate on deck when necessary.
 They are expected to train the crew in relief Cook duties.
 The Cook is expected to develop a working knowledge of the vessel and emergency procedures.

 Educator Deckhand Trainee

 This is a live aboard position.
-Compensation starts at $160 per five-day workweek.
+Compensation is $160/week plus room and board.